Egyptian priest claims church attack was Muslim Brotherhood ‘revenge’

 Around 70 churches were attacked last summer in retaliation against the dispersal of protest camps set up in the wake of Morsi’s deposal.
-Many Muslim Brotherhood members hold Christians at least partly responsible for the overthrow, especially following comments made in support of the army by Coptic Church leader Pope Tawadros II.
+Many Muslim Brotherhood members hold Christians at least partly responsible for the overthrow, especially following comments made in support of the army by Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Church leader Pope Tawadros II.

 In the latest attack on a church, a policeman was killed and two others injured* when the Church of the Virgin Mary in the 6th of October Diocese came under fire on Jan.
 28.